 - Features: 2-in-1 Design, Android app store

-The best laptop alternative for college students: Apple iPad Air (2022)
+The best laptop alternative: Apple iPad Air (2022)

 iPads are all over the education system in both the UK and US.
 While they don’t offer the software support that say, even a low-end Windows laptop does, it has plenty of alternatives.
 Photoshop and Lightroom, as well as Capture One, all have apps and Lumafusion makes it into a pretty powerful video editor.